FelipeFMA/ultimate-control/README.md

-  -p, --power     Start with the Power tab selected -s, --settings  Start with the Settings tab selected -m, --minimal   Start in minimal mode with notebook tabs hidden
+  -p, --power     Start with the Power tab selected -s, --settings  Start with the Settings tab selected -m, --minimal   Start in minimal mode with notebook tabs hidden -f, --float     Start as a floating window on tiling window managers
 ```

 ### Examples